 Inspired by a vintage baby hat (c.1915) and designed while watching the second series of Downton Abbey, this knitsofacto free knitting pattern was inevitably named Downton.
-But when I first posted the PDF on Ravelry I had no idea how popular my tribute to the world famous television programme Downton Abbey would become ... that would be up to 1000 downloads a day popular!
+But when I first posted the PDF on Ravelry I had no idea how popular my tribute to the world famous television programme Downton Abbey would become ... that would be up to 1000 downloads a day popular while the last series was airing in the USA!
 Which is humbling, and overall happy-making.
 I just love that so many people are keeping warm wearing a hat I designed.
 You can read more about the design below, and in the original Downton Hat blog post.
 And on Ravelry, if you're a Ravelry member.
+And if you scroll to the foot of this page you'll find a Downton Hat video tutorial.
 Please read the rest of this page for FAQs/further information before seeking pattern support.
 For pattern support please post a query in the Downton Hat discussion thread on the knitsofacto Ravelry group discussion board (you will need to complete a simple sign up process if you don't already have a Ravelry account).
 You can download the free pattern in English here and in French here.

 Worked in cosy double moss stitch the hat has an invisible rib band inside the reverse stocking stitch brim which will hold it snugly on the head.
 And the sizing, from baby to adult, makes it perfect winter wear for mother and child.
 The crown is knitted flat and then the work is transferred to a circular needle and continued in the round.
 If you are purl averse, as I know many are, it's quite possible to reverse direction and knit the brim.
 Staci of VeryPink has now published a Downton Hat video tutorial that, among other things, illustrates just that.
 The video is embedded below, beneath the answers to FAQs which will be found at the bottom of this page.